Sponsorship Scheme

 Our solution to the lack of water, both in the community and at the farm, is in the form of a borehole.

-We are thankful that so far, funds have already been donated for stage one and two of the borehole, the drilling and the pumping.
-We are awaiting the necessary certification to begin drilling, and then we plan to start as soon as possible.
+We are thankful that so far, funds have already been donated for stage one - the drilling - and we completed this in 2023.
+We also have the funds for the next stage - the pumping equipment - and we hope to begin that at the end of 2024.
 In the meantime, we will look to secure the funds for the final stage which is a water storage system.

 Water Filters